Royal Commission on Animal Magnetism: The report(s) of the "Franklin Commission"

 The "Franklin Commission's" investigations produced three separate reports.

 The issue of d'Eslon vs. Mesmer

-At the head of their principal report, the Commissioners directly summarize Mesmer's 27 Propositions, as expounded in Mesmer's 1779 Memoire (1779, pp. 74–83).
+At the head of their principal report, the Commissioners directly summarize Mesmer's 27 Propositions, as expounded in Mesmer's 1779 Mémoire (1779, pp. 74–83).
 They also quote Mesmer's own "characterization" of his principle – namely, that "In the influence of the magnetism, Nature holds out to us a sovereign instrument for securing the health and lengthening the existence of mankind".